eugenetriguba/bolt/README.md

 - **Time-Travel with Ease**: ⏳ - Migrate or downgrade to any specific point in time.
 Bolt allows you to specify a specific migration version to migrate or downgrade to, allowing you to easily time-travel to any point in your database's history.

-- **Safe and Reliable**: 🛡️ - Built with safety and reliability in mind, Bolt ensures your migrations are executed smoothly, with clear logging and error handling.

 ## Table of Contents

 - [Installation](#installation)